alipirani88/samosa/index.md

 # SAMOSA

 SAMOSA is a Snakemake computational workflow for performing strain level detection from Metagenomic samples.
-The pipeline is being extensively developed to detect mixed colonization (any species) from metagenome samples.

 ![Workflow](/dag.svg)

+Note: The pipeline is being extensively developed to detect mixed colonization (any species) from metagenome samples.